 Even when it is important to follow the Persistence Ignorance principle for you Domain model, you should not ignore persistence concerns.
 It is still very important to understand the physical data model and how it maps to your entity object model.
-Otherwise you can design kind of impossible designs.
+Otherwise you can create impossible designs.